New to Travel?

 - 7v7 on the field (6 players + 1 GK)

 - Game Duration: Typically two 30 minute halves

 - Arlington Soccer typically has 6 teams per age group: Red, White, Blue Black, Silver and Gold

-- Each Team will have a head coach and assistant coach.
+- Each Team will have a head coach and assistant coach or co-coach.

 Club-Center / Club Pass: Players may be moved to play with other teams in the club on a week-by-week basis